 Committed Information Rate (CIR) Defines CIR as the queue shaping type.
-The possible field value is 64 - 1,000,000 Kbps.
+The range is 64-1,000,000 Kbps.

 Committed Burst Size (CBS) Defines CBS as the queue shaping type.
 The possible field value is 4096-16,769,020 bits.
-Committed Burst Size cannot be configured on FE ports.

-The Add to List button adds the Bandwidth configuration to the Bandwidth Table at the bottom of the screen.
+Use the Add to List button to add the Bandwidth configuration to the Bandwidth Table at the bottom of the screen.